solana-foundation/developer-content/content/guides/dapps/journal.md

               onClick={() => {
                 if (
                   !window.confirm(
-                    'Are you sure you want to close this account?'
+                    "Are you sure you want to close this account?", )
-                  )
                 ) {
                   return;